muniworth/fp-onboarding/FunctionalProgramming/README.md

 **Optional**: Also, prove that the monad laws imply the applicative functor laws, proving that monads are applicative functors.

-**Remark**: All monads are applicative functors, but we saw the converse fails.
+**Remark**: The exercise demonstrates that all monads are applicative functors, but we saw the converse fails.
 > The moral is this: if you have got an `Applicative` functor, that is good; if
 > you have also got a `Monad`, that is even better!
 And the dual of the moral is
 > this: if you need a `Monad`, that is fine; if you need only an `Applicative`